oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 #### Introduction

-The CPU and memory requests and limits for WebLogic server pods usually need to be tuned where the optimal values depend on your workload, applications, and the Kubernetes environment.
+The CPU and memory requests and limits for WebLogic Server Pods usually need to be tuned where the optimal values depend on your workload, applications, and the Kubernetes environment.
 Requests and limits should be configured based on the expected traffic during peak usage.
 For example: